Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 Principles

-Section titled “Principles”Oblique follows five core principles when managing access, that may be different from what you’re familiar with in existing systems:
+Section titled “Principles”We’ve built Oblique around five core principles that make access controls more understandable and manageable.
+These may be different from what you’re familiar with in existing systems.

-- Justifications: Every access change should have a justification
+- Justifications: Access changes should have justifications

 - Expiry: Expiry makes exceptions easier to manage